tylertitsworth/5th-age-srd/Classes/Commander.md

 #### Epic Feat

 You gain an additional command point at the start of each round while the escalation die is 4+.

+### Centurion

+Your Fight from the Front melee attacks gain a +1 bonus to their critical threat range.
+If you score a critical hit with it, you gain the maximum possible on your command points roll.

+#### Adventurer Feat

+During the first round of battle, you can act immediately after the initiative of any ally you choose, instead of your own initiative.

+#### Champion Feat

+During the first round of combat, gain a 1d4 bonus to the attack roll with your Fight from the Front melee attack.

+#### Epic Feat

+Increase the critical threat range bonus to +2.

 ### Combat Maneuver